Congratulations to BORA (Bringing back Our Rare Animals)

 - winner of the inaugural Hornbill Award 2021!

-Climate Governance Malaysia (CGM) has designed The Hornbill Award Competition 2021, with the support of partners such as corporate sponsors (Areca Capital, Astro, Better Malaysia Foundation, CIMB Foundation, Tenaga Nasional, Yayasan Hasanah, Yayasan Sime Darby), audit and consulting firm (PwC), as well as leading content and media houses (Eco-Business, IslamicMarkets.com).
+Climate Governance Malaysia (CGM) designed The Hornbill Award Competition 2021, with the support of partners such as corporate sponsors (Areca Capital, Astro, Better Malaysia Foundation, CIMB Foundation, Tenaga Nasional, Yayasan Hasanah, Yayasan Sime Darby), audit and consulting firm (PwC), as well as leading content and media houses (Eco-Business, IslamicMarkets.com).

-We invited NGOs to focus on the area of Conservation, dealing with the preservation and management of biodiversity and natural resources.
+In 2021, we invited NGOs to focus on the area of Conservation, dealing with the preservation and management of biodiversity and natural resources.
 It is a discipline that is emerging rapidly as a result of the accelerating deterioration of natural systems and the worldwide epidemic of species extinctions.